Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 prompts where only the competitor appears

-the brand’s position in responses
+the brand’s position in the answers

 visibility for a specific prompt